Atril33/Vet_clinic/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
->
 - add more data into the table
 - add more operation like delete, update
 - add join table